Best Practices for Safer Ultrasound-Guided Vascular Access Procedures

 Used to increase the frame rate of the image.
 For interventional procedures, it is usually best to have one focal zone, as multiple zones can potentially slow the image's frame rate, leading to scans that are choppy.
 Using a single focal zone will typically help to decrease lag in real-time scanning during the biopsy.

-Tip #3: Optimize your in-plane needle guidance approach:
+Tip for optimizing your in-plane needle guidance approach:

 In-plane needle guidance: when the needle is inserted directly parallel to the ultrasound beam, with the needle's shaft being seen as an echogenic white line.